gush3l/gs-scoreboard/README.md

     - Added a section like player info and keybinds that contains info about allowed illegal activities with a title, indicative icon and a tooltip description!
     - The new illegal activities section can also be toggled in the config file!

+**1.2.2**

+    - Bug fixes
+    - Created a new branch for the version made for the vRP Framework!

 #
 **LICENSE**